merytpeters/merytpeters/README.md

 I’m eager to collaborate on exciting projects, especially those in the healthtech space.

-### 🎨 Creative by Nature
-A unique blend of anatomist and creative artist, driven to merge art, science, and technology.

 ### 🛠 Tech Stack
 Here are some of the tools and technologies I work with: